-Status quo, the current situation.
+Status quo, the present situation.
 Some aerial views of Los Angeles, with over 200,000 swimming pools.
-All background aerial images, as well as three-dimensional ones, are taken from Google Earth Pro.
-Design, texts, report, rendering and graphics by Michele Leonardi architect © September 2022.
+All background aerial images, as well as the three-dimensional ones, are taken from Google Earth Pro.
+Design, text, report, rendering and graphics by Michele Leonardi architect © September 2022.

-An anticipation of subsequent Deep Blue implementation through marinducts.
+An anticipation of the later implementation of Deep Blue by marinducts.

-Refueling of houses swimming pools using natural seawater, transferred to the pools by tank trucks from the exchange terminal (tank trucks – cisterns – tank ships - and marinducts, in a second step) located, for example, at Los Angeles Harbor.
-Subsequent withdrawal of the "used" sea water from each pool, again by tank trucks, and unloading in the cisterns of terminal.
+Refueling of residential swimming pools using natural seawater, transferred to the pools by tank trucks from the exchange terminal (tank trucks – cisterns – tank ships - and marinducts, in a second step) located, for example, in the port of Los Angeles Harbor.
+Subsequent withdrawal of the "used" seawater from each pool, again by tank trucks, and unloading in the cisterns of the terminal.

-The seawater is drawn by tank ships off the Los Angeles coast, in the ocean, away from marine protected areas.
-The tankships unload the "used" seawater into the ocean and take the "fresh" seawater.
+The seawater is drawn by tank ships off the coast of Los Angeles, in the ocean, away from marine sanctuaries.
+The tank ships unload the "used" seawater into the ocean and take the "fresh" seawater.

-Used, yes, but not polluted by solvents, detergents or toxic and non-biodegradable substances.
+Used, yes, but unpolluted by solvents, detergents or toxic and non-biodegradable substances.

-Into the served swimming pools, the evaporated seawater is replaced with other seawater, or in alternative also with fresh water, within a reasonable time frame, i.e. minimizing the use of same fresh water, before being completely removed and replaced with new fresh seawater.
+Into the served swimming pools, the evaporated seawater is replaced with other seawater, or in alternative also with fresh water, within a reasonable period of time, i.e. minimizing the use of same fresh water, before being completely removed and replaced with new fresh seawater.

-Marinducts are being built in various points of Los Angeles, along axes leading to the hinterland.
-Along the route of marinducts there are in / out cisterns (also underground) for the exchange with the tank trucks; and also at the end of each marinduct.
-The same applies to small piezometers positioned (and connected to the marinduct system) where useful, to lift or pressurize the seawater along the route.
+Marinducts will be built at various points in Los Angeles, along axes leading to the hinterland.
+Along the route of the marinducts, there are in/out cisterns (also underground) for the exchange with the tank trucks; and also at the end of each marinduct.
+The same is true to small piezometers located where appropriate (and connected to the marinduct system), to lift or pressurize the seawater along the route.

 1) About the axes of urban penetration of marinduct pipes (above ground) from the coast: By axis we mean a main route, which does not invade the city with its obsessive presence.
 It is not necessarily always a straight line.

-2) The environmental impact must be minimal, almost zero, invisible: along secondary roads, edges of canals, industrial and logistics areas, etc.
+2) The environmental impact must be minimal, almost zero, invisible: along secondary roads, edges of canals, industrial and logistic areas, etc.